 Are you ISO 9001:2008 certified?
-Did you know that from September 2018 this certification will no longer be valid, and your quality management system will need to be upgraded to retain its ISO certification.
+Did you know that from September 2018 this certification will no longer be valid, and your Quality Management System (QMS) will need to be upgraded to retain its ISO certification.

-Whilst the cost to implement this is significant, manufacturing businesses can access grant funding to help them make this migration, as Anne Campion, Manufacturing Services Manager at the Business Growth Hub, explains below.
+If your ISO 9001 standard is about to expire, there is funding available to help you upgrade as Anne Campion, Manufacturing Services Manager at the Business Growth Hub, explains below.

 What is ISO 9001 and why is it important?